 (c)the typographical arrangement of published editions.”

-Whilst it is trite law that literal copying of photographs (electronic images are included within the definition of photographs in s4(2) of the Act), text, design notes, graphics, databases, music files, audio/visual files, code are all copyright protected.
-When it comes to website copyright there are lots of “live” issues including those set out below.
+While it is trite law that verbatim copying of photographs (electronic images are included within the definition of photographs in s4(2) of the Act), text, design notes, graphics, databases, music files, audio/visual files, code are all copyright protected.
+When it comes to website copyright, there are lots of “live” issues including those set out below.

 Website Design and layout

 1. The issue of whether there is a separate work in the design of the layout of the website is still “live”.
 The question arises as to whether the design of the layout of a website is a separate work or just part of the coding.
 There is some case law (not UK case law) on the subject to suggest that it might be a separate work.
-According to R. V Re the Layout of a Website -(Case 4 Ob 94/01d), the layout of a website is itself a creative work.
+According to R. V Re, the Layout of a Website -(Case 4 Ob 94/01d), the layout of a website is itself a creative work.
 You should be ready to provide the actual design notes and design layout information.
-Access to the design notes by the defendant is also desirable but I don’t think it is essential.
-This is by no means a settled area of law, and there are many that say there is no copyright in the design of the layout of a website.
+Access to the design notes by the defendant is also desirable, but I don’t think it is essential it is by no means a settled area of law, and many say there is no copyright in the design of the layout of a website.

 2. Another “live” issue is non-literal copying.
-It is very straightforward when you can show an excerpt of the code from a website and compare it with the code from the website of another business and there are substantial amounts of the code that are identical.
-Naturally, lawyers prefer a straightforward situation of literal reproduction that can be easily proven but what if the business copying you has copied your code but built their own code on the top of it?
+It is very straightforward when you can show an excerpt of the code from a website and compare it with the code from the site of another business, and there are substantial amounts of the code that are identical.
+Naturally, lawyers prefer a straightforward situation of literal reproduction that can be easily proven but what if the business copying you have copied your code but built their code on the top of it?
 Not all cases will come in a perfect package.
-There may be cases where some work has to be done to prove copyright infringement and it might mean creating or helping to evolve the law.
+There may be cases where some work has to be done to prove copyright infringement, and it might mean creating or helping to evolve the law.

-S17(2) of the Act says that copying means reproduction in any material form.
-This goes beyond a straightforward literal copying and can include copying the structure.
-This type of non-literal copying focuses on whether there was copying of those elements of the original that were capable of copyright protection.
+S17(2) of the Act says that copying means a reproduction in any material form.
+The meaning of “in any material form” goes beyond straightforward literal copying and can include copying the structure.
+This type of non-literal reproduction focuses on whether there was copying of those elements of the original that were capable of copyright protection.

 3. There is also the adaptation of website coding.
-An adaptation with reference to software, database and computer code is found in:
+An adaptation concerning software, database and computer code is found in: